 lacking that ‘wow’ factor.

-to add an additional tier to the Ninian Park
+tier to the Ninian Park Stand, adding 5,000

-year, with the tier being completed in July
+that the new tier will be completed in July

 2014, in time for the European Super Cup Final

 which is being played at the stadium.
 The

 additional blocks of

 in one corner of the stadium, between the Ninian